aleksanderbl29/homelab/README.md

 This is the working repository for my homelab

+## Current To-Do
+- [ ]  Redo webhooks so that portainer does not have to be exposed to the interwebs
+- [ ] Update actions workflow to use local webhooks instead

 ## Software
 I am currently running the following services in my homelab
 ### Services